SantiagoRR2004/PIC-book-exercise-docs/labmodule09/README-CDA.md

 - `startObserver()`: Starts an observer to listen for notifications from the GDA CoAP server.
 - `stopObserver()`: Stops the observer.

+The the CoAP client could be implemented with the [CoAPthon3](https://github.com/Tanganelli/CoAPthon3/) or the [aiocoap](https://github.com/chrysn/aiocoap/) library.
+The latter was chosen for its greater GitHub activity.

 ### Code Repository and Branch

 NOTE: Be sure to include the branch.